Introduction

 MRI

+Multiple studies have shown MRI to be the preferred diagnostic method.[33]
+MRI shows the presence of a sheet-like mass in the area between the duodenum and the pancreas.
+The mass is hypo-intense compared to the pancreatic parenchyma on T1-weighted images and is hyperintense on T2-weighted images.[34]
 Grooves are seen as hypointense areas on T1-weighted imaging, whereas cysts in the duodenum are more appreciated on T2-weighted imaging (see Image.
 Magnetic Resonance Imaging, Abdomen).[2]
 In the early stages, it is hyperintense secondary to edema, whereas, in later stages, it is hypointense due to fibrotic changes.[35]
 Cystic lesions are identified in the groove and are more prominent and hyperintense on T2-weighted imaging.[36]
 See Image.
 Magnetic Resonance Imaging, Abdomen With Cystic Changes.
+Also seen are increased thickening and stenosis of the duodenal wall.[34]
+In the segmental form, the whole pancreas is seen as hypointense on T1 weighted imaging, along with pancreatic atrophy and ductal dilation, corresponding to the loss of cellular components and replacement by fibrotic tissue.[36]

-The study by Kalb et al. in 2013 reported diagnostic accuracy of 87.2% for diagnosing groove pancreatitis utilizing MRI.[39]
-The study described three criteria, focal thickening of the second part of the duodenum, abnormally increased enhancement of the second part of the duodenum, and cystic changes in the area of the dorsal pancreatic duct.
-According to the report, pancreatic head carcinoma can be ruled out with a negative predictive value of 92.9% if all three criteria are present.
+Although several radiological modalities are available, differentiating groove pancreatitis from pancreatic head adenocarcinoma is often challenging.
+CT and MRI are unreliable due to a large amount of scarring and fibrosis.[37]
+In 2020, Ishigami et al hypothesized the portal venous phase in CT and MRI might help differentiate groove pancreatitis from pancreatic head carcinoma.[38]
+The study found more frequent irregular focal enhancement in the portal phase in groove pancreatitis compared with pancreatic head cancer.
+The study by Kalb et al in 2013 reported a diagnostic accuracy of 87.2% for diagnosing groove pancreatitis utilizing MRI.[39]
+The study described 3 criteria: focal thickening of the second part of the duodenum, abnormally increased enhancement of the second part of the duodenum, and cystic changes in the area of the dorsal pancreatic duct.
+According to the report, pancreatic head carcinoma can be ruled out with a negative predictive value of 92.9% if all 3 criteria are present.

 Treatment / Management

+There are multiple therapeutic options for the management of groove pancreatitis.
+These include conservative medical management, endoscopic therapy, and surgical interventions.
+Conservative management includes a healthy, balanced diet, analgesics, pancreatic rest, and abstinence from alcohol and smoking.[2]
+These could provide short-term relief, but the benefits are not long-lasting.[40]
+Somatostatin analogs such as octreotide have been used and have shown some positive results.[41]
+Enteral nutrition is challenging secondary to gastric outlet obstruction or duodenal stenosis, while some patients may require parenteral nutrition.[42]
 Endoscopic treatment options include dilation of the duodenal and pancreatic ductal stenosis and drainage of the pancreatic duct and symptomatic pseudocysts.[43]
 Endoscopic interventions are feasible during the early stages of the disease.
 Still, they might not be helpful in the later stages as scarring leads to duodenal stenosis, which precludes duodenal intubation and access to both the major and the minor papillae.
-In 2012, Levenick et al. reported the placement of a stent in the minor papilla to facilitate pancreatic secretions and provide symptomatic relief from the pain.[44]
+In 2012, Levenick et al reported the placement of a stent in the minor papilla to facilitate pancreatic secretions and provide symptomatic relief from the pain.[44]
 (B2)

 Differential Diagnosis